-The Learning Support (LS) programme at ISA is designed to support the learning needs of students who are experiencing difficulties in accessing the curriculum.
-The majority of the students who are currently supported in the programme have diagnosed specific learning differences and typically receive long-term support.
+The Learning Support (LS) programme at ISA is designed to support students with learning differences to reach their potential and access ISA’s academically challenging curriculum.
+The majority of students who are currently supported in the programme have diagnosed specific learning differences and typically receive long-term support.
 However, students must be capable of being mainstreamed in the regular classroom for 80% of the instructional time.

-The Learning Support teachers communicate regularly with the subject teachers and as a team we address the individual’s needs.
-Teachers do not modify curriculum at the High School level, but we do make accommodations as to how the child is assessed or how he/she is instructed based on learning difficulties to allow the student to access the set curriculum.
-Our students are expected to meet the demands of our university prep curriculum with these accommodations in place.
+The Learning Support teachers communicate regularly with the subject teachers and as a team address the individual student’s needs.
+Teachers do not modify curriculum at the High School level, but do make accommodations as to how the student is assessed or instructed based on learning differences to allow the student to access the set curriculum.
+Students are expected to meet the demands of our university preparatory curriculum with these accommodations in place.

-Students with diagnosed learning difficulties have an Individual Education Plan (IEP).
-The goals of the IEP are determined by team conferences with parents, core teachers, counsellors and the student, with a formal review process once a year.
-Short-term goals are established for those students who are receiving temporary support.
+Students with diagnosed learning differences have an Individual Education Plan (IEP).
+The IEP is developed collaboratively with the student, subject teachers, counsellors and the parents, and undergoes a formal review process once a year.
 Communication and coordination with all members of the team are vital elements of the programme.
 ISA students with learning differences benefit from a strong partnership between home and school.